 - Is there somebody in your family or among your friends who can contribute their own music?

 Who would you like to be involved?

 There are many different roles people can take in a wedding.
-These include, of course, bridesmaids and groomsmen, flowergirls and page-boys, and there are special roles for the parents of the bride and groom, and for any children of the couple, but there is also room for others to decorate the venue, drive cars, welcome guests, act as ushers, hand out booklets, read poems, write poems, manage the music, bring gifts, bring forward symbols, collect items, light candles, or keep a track of the rings as they are passed around for blessing.
+These include, of course, bridesmaids and groomsmen, or bridesmen and groomswomen, flowergirls and page-boys, and there are special roles for the parents of the couple, and for any children, but there is also room for others to decorate the venue, drive cars, welcome guests, act as ushers, hand out booklets, read poems, write poems, manage the music, bring gifts, bring forward symbols, collect items, light candles, or keep a track of the rings as they are passed around for blessing.
 A hundred jobs for a hundred guests!